 Body Condition and Energy Needs.
 Energy requirements will nearly double following foaling.
-It is not unusual for a 1,200 lb. mare to need 12 to 15 pounds of an average energy density grain mix in addition to 10 to 12 pounds of a good quality hay to meet her energy needs.
+It is usual for a 1,200 lb. mare to need 12 to 15 pounds of an average energy density grain mix in addition to 10 to 12 pounds of a good quality hay to meet her energy needs.
 Careful management is necessary in this class of mares because individual requirements will vary greatly.
-A foal can quickly lower condition in the mare, and reports have indicated that wet mares in a low condition may take longer to rebreed and have lower pregnancy rates than mares in a fleshy condition.
-Also, it is not unusual that the mare is moved to a new location for breeding soon after foaling, which can create a loss in condition due to stress.
+A foal can quickly lower condition in the mare, and wet mares in a thin body condition may take longer to rebreed and have lower pregnancy rates than mares in a moderate to fleshy condition.
+Also, the mare may be moved to a new location for breeding soon after foaling, which can create a loss in condition due to stress.
 It is extremely difficult to increase condition in lactating mares because the amount of feed that would be necessary can lead to higher incidence of founder and colic.
 As such, it is important that the mare is adequately conditioned before foaling.